-&lt;sup>26 See Article 95 of the Constitution and Article 36 of Law No. 2820, in the version prior to the amendments.
+26 See Article 95 of the Constitution and Article 36 of Law No. 2820, in the version prior to the amendments.

-&lt;sup>27 ODIHR and Venice Commission, CDL-AD(2020)032, Guidelines on political party regulation - 2nd edition, Principle 9 and paras 151ff.
+27 ODIHR and Venice Commission, CDL-AD(2020)032, Guidelines on political party regulation - 2nd edition, Principle 9 and paras 151ff.

 - 43. The condition appears disproportionately restrictive as the failure to conduct a congress of a smaller branch of a party may deprive it of the right to participate in nationwide elections, in particular provided that in line with Article 80 of the Constitution, MPs "shall not represent their own constituencies or constituents, but the nation as a whole". - 44.
-The Venice Commission and ODIHR express their strong concern due to the impact that the change in the conditions for running in elections may have on part of the opposition, now organised in the HDP party.
-On 7 June 2021, the Turkish Prosecutor General's office submitted an application to the Constitutional Court of Turkey, seeking the dissolution of HDP on account of its alleged cooperation with and support of the Kurdish Workers Party (PKK) and of its alleged activities directed against the unity of Turkey.
-On 21 June 2021, the Constitutional Court accepted the application and it is expected to render its decision in the upcoming months.
-Should the decision result in the dissolution of HDP, it would be nearly impossible for its members and supporters to establish a new political party that would be able to meet the single condition foreseen in Law No. 2820 and to run in the upcoming 2023 elections. - 45.
-The Venice Commission and ODIHR therefore recommend that amendments that prescribe changes to the conditions for eligibility of political parties to participate in the elections that de facto are not possible to meet in the time between adoption of the amendments and the next election and therefore potentially make some parties ineligible be reconsidered."
+The Venice Commission and ODIHR express their concern due to the impact that the change in the conditions for running in elections may have on part of the opposition, now organised in the HDP party.
+On 7 June 2021, the Turkish Prosecutor General's office submitted an application to the Constitutional Court of Türkiye, seeking the dissolution of HDP on account of its alleged cooperation with and support of the Kurdish Workers Party (PKK) considered as a terrorist organisation, inter alia, by the European Union and of its alleged activities directed against the unity of Türkiye.31 On 21 June 2021, the Constitutional Court accepted the application and it is expected to render its decision in the upcoming months.32 Should the decision result in the dissolution of HDP, it would be nearly impossible for its members and supporters to establish a new political party that would be able to meet the single condition foreseen in Law No. 2820 and to run in the upcoming 2023 elections.33 - 45.
+The Turkish authorities however informed the Venice Commission and ODIHR that the amended law does not impose on political parties to hold two (grand) congresses between the entry into force of the law and the next elections, but just one at least 6 months before the voting day.
+This interpretation would be welcomed but is far from being the most obvious one.
+The requirement of just one congress before the next elections should appear explicitly in the law. - 46.
+The Venice Commission and ODIHR therefore recommend that the law makes clear that it does not introduce changes to the conditions for eligibility of political parties to participate in the elections that de facto are not possible to meet in the time between adoption of the amendments and the next election and therefore potentially make some parties ineligible.